JaapHinke/iottum/push-api/index.md

 These events occur whenever an occupancy sensor detects a change from not occupied to occupied, or vice versa.

-##### _headcount_ sensor data events
+#### _headcount_ sensor data events

-Data events originating from a headcount sensor contain:
+Data events originating from a headcount sensor specifically contain:
 * `peak`
-   a integer representing the highest headcount in the period capped by the timestamp
+   an _integer_ representing the highest headcount in the period capped by the timestamp
 * `average`
    a _decimal (with 1 decimal places)_ representing the average headcount in the period capped by the timestamp